You Voted for Whom? My R Shiny App on the Demographics of Party Misalignment in the 2016 Election.

 - Household Income

-The ACS data displays the % of the population of each district at the each level of the variables included.
+The ACS data displays the % of the population of each district at each level of the variables included.

 Data used for this analysis comes from three sources: